lopter/lightsd/docs/protocol.rst

    Power on (if they are off) or power off (if they are on) the given bulb(s).

-.. function:: set_light_from_hsbk(target, h, s, b, k, t)
+.. function:: set_light_from_hsbk(target, hue, saturation, brightness, kelvin[, transition])

-   :param float h: Hue from 0 to 360.
+   :param float hue: From 0 to 360.
-   :param float s: Saturation from 0 to 1.
+   :param float saturation: From 0 to 1.
-   :param float b: Brightness from 0 to 1.
+   :param float brightness: From 0 to 1.
-   :param int k: Temperature in Kelvin from 2500 to 9000.
+   :param int kelvin: Temperature in Kelvin from 2500 to 9000.
+   :param int transition: Optional time in ms it will take for the bulb to turn
-   :param int t: Transition duration to this color in ms.
+                          to this color.

-.. function:: set_waveform(target, waveform, h, s, b, k, period, cycles, skew_ratio, transient)
+.. function:: set_waveform(target, waveform, hue, saturation, brightness, kelvin, period, cycles, skew_ratio[, transient])

    :param string waveform: One of ``SAW``, ``SINE``, ``HALF_SINE``,
                            ``TRIANGLE``, ``SQUARE``.
-   :param float h: Hue from 0 to 360.
+   :param float hue: From 0 to 360.
-   :param float s: Saturation from 0 to 1.
+   :param float saturation: From 0 to 1.
-   :param float b: Brightness from 0 to 1.
+   :param float brightness: From 0 to 1.
-   :param int k: Temperature in Kelvin from 2500 to 9000.
+   :param int kelvin: Temperature in Kelvin from 2500 to 9000.
-   :param int period: milliseconds per cycle.
+   :param int period: Milliseconds per cycle.
-   :param int cycles: number of cycles.
+   :param int cycles: Number of cycles.
-   :param float skew_ratio: from 0 to 1.
+   :param float skew_ratio: From 0 to 1, see table below.
-   :param bool transient: if true the target will keep the color it has at the
+   :param bool transient: If true the target will keep the color it has at the
                           end of the waveform, otherwise it will revert back to its original state.
+This argument is optional and defaults to true.

    The meaning of the ``skew_ratio`` argument depends on the type of waveform: